evil-mad/politicians-to-poop/README.md

 * For humor's sake.

-Please note that no judgement upon any of the named individuals, nor their platforms, parties, or beliefs is implied or intended.
+No judgement upon any of the named individuals, nor their platforms, parties, or beliefs is either implied or intended.
 We are offering an equal-opportunity text replacement tool, for the good of all humanity.

 Installation